melnikowww/hexlet-git/INFO.md

-its not first line now
+its not first line nowww
 experiment with amend
 hello, brothers